kheehing/AI-ML-challenge/README.md

 }
 ```
 ### testing the API
 1.  ***In another terminal, change directory(cd) to where the test_api.py file is located.***
-   I clone the repository in the download folder, so this is my `path`, your `path` might be different, depending on where you downlaoded it.
+   I clone the repository in the download folder, so my `path` and your `path` might be different, depending on where you downlaoded it.
 ``` bash
 cd C:\Users\light\OneDrive\Documents\AI-ML-challenge
 ```